StarPhoenix21/Python-Mini-Projects/Dice_Rolling_Stimulator/README.md

 ## 🛠️ Description

 This is a simple dice stimulator made using Python.
+It simulates rolling a dice and provides the option to roll again or exit the game.

 ## ⚙️ Languages or Frameworks Used